kurat-veruminventa/website/content/pages/hardware.md

     <div class="taCenter">
         <h2>Industry leader in data gloves</h2>
         <div class="container skinnier">
         The Manus Prime Series is the result of extensive and intensive research in sensor technology.
-Manus VR has been a pioneer in the VR-scene since 2014.
-With the development of the Manus VR Gloves, the company made name for itself internationally by setting the standard for hand- and finger tracking.
+Manus has been a pioneer in the VR-scene since 2014.
+With the development of the Manus Gloves, the company made name for itself internationally by setting the standard for hand- and finger tracking.
         </div>
 </div>

 <div class="row space-100t reverse">
 <div class="column links">
-    <h6>Manus VR</h6>
+    <h6>Manus</h6>
     <h2>Prime II</h2>
     The Prime II is the core of Manus' product line, an all-round wireless data glove that tracks individual